wp-statistics/wp-statistics/readme.txt

 == Changelog ==
 = 9.0 =
 * Added: URL exclusions option.
+* Added: Swedish translation, thanks ronneborn.
+* Added: Kurdish (Sorani) translation, thanks sardar4it.
+* Added: Daily wp cron job to create an entry in the visits table for the next day to avoid a race condition.
 * Updated: The visits code now uses a SQL UPDATE instead of WP's update() to avoid a race condition.
 * Updated: Performance improvements in the last visitors page.
 * Updated: Performance improvements in the referrers page.